 Conclusion

 Very few studies have investigated the ontogeny of foraging behaviour over such a long period of time, particularly in long-lived pelagic seabirds, due to the difficulty of obtaining individual tracking data over several years.
 We investigated the foraging behaviour, through activity patterns, during the three life stages of the endangered Amsterdam albatross by using miniaturized activity loggers.
 Naïve juveniles during their first month at sea after leaving their colony exhibited lower foraging activity (greater proportion of time spent sitting on water, longer and more numerous bouts on water, and shorter and fewer flying bouts).
 Patterns of activity parameters in juveniles after independence suggested a progressive change of foraging performances during the first two months after fledging.
 Regardless of life stage considered, activity parameters exhibited temporal variability reflecting the modulation of foraging behaviour presumably linked to both extrinsic (i.e. environmental conditions such as variability in food resources or in wind) and intrinsic (i.e. energetic demands linked to plumage renew during moult) factors.
 Sex differences in activity parameters according to time since departure from the colony and season were consistent with the sexual dimorphism in the Amsterdam albatross.
-Overall, an expected change in behaviour, resulting from the experience gained, may reflect an improvement in skills occurring during a period of learning through the immaturity phase which still would need to be confirmed by directly assessing foraging performance.
+Overall, an expected change in behaviour, resulting from the experience gained, may reflect an improvement in skills occurring during a period of learning through the immaturity phase, which would still need to be confirmed by directly assessing foraging performance.
 Results from our study suggest that the lower foraging activity of juvenile Amsterdam albatrosses may partly explain their lower survival compared to adults.
 However, despite foraging metrics of juveniles investigated here reached values observed for adults quite rapidly, immature survival remains lower than adult survival during several years (Rivalan et al. 2010).
 Therefore, more detailed information such as foraging performance realized (the amount or quality of preys obtained by juveniles) or energetic expenditure are needed to better understand age-specific differences in life history traits such as survival and the dynamics of the species.

 Ethics